 Many states require a 4″ x 5″ sign after you treat a property.
 That size is fine to satisfy state requirements BUT you are losing out on the valuable advertising space.

-A well designed sign, can attract attention to the weed or pest free lawn you have been working on.
+A well-designed sign, can attract attention to the weed or pest-free lawn you have been working on.
 And also keep people safe by letting them know to stay off the grass until it is dry.
+It is also a simple way to spread brand awareness in your community with your target customers.

 You offer an INVISIBLE SERVICE.
 If your truck pulls away without leaving a sign, it is like having a masterpiece of a painting without the signature of the artist.